awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

 The project source includes function code and supporting resources:

-- Processor - A Node.js function that processes records from a Kinesis stream.
+- `processor` - A Node.js function that processes records from a Kinesis stream.
-- dbadmin - A Node.js function that runs SQL commands for administrator use.
+- `dbadmin` - A Node.js function that runs SQL commands for administrator use.
-- lib - A Lambda layer with the npm modules used by the application's functions.
+- `lib` - A Lambda layer with the npm modules used by the application's functions.
-- Events - JSON documents that can be used to test the application's functions.
+- `events` - JSON documents that can be used to test the application's functions.
-- template.yml - An AWS CloudFormation template that creates the application.
+- `template.yml` - An AWS CloudFormation template that creates the application.
-- template-vpcrds.yml - A template that creates the VPC and Amazon RDS database instance.
+- `template-vpcrds.yml` - A template that creates the VPC and Amazon RDS database instance.
-- 1-create-bucket.sh, 2-create-dbpasswordsecret.sh, and other scripts - Shell scripts that use the AWS CLI to deploy and manage the application.
+- `1-create-bucket.sh`, `2-create-dbpasswordsecret.sh`, and other scripts - Shell scripts that use the AWS CLI to deploy and manage the application.
-- bin - Additional scripts.
+- `bin` - Additional scripts.

 The processor supports the following types of lists: